 Clients are a great resource.
 I always design into a presentation time for the client to share what they are thinking.
 You can ask a question, get feedback or just find out if you’re still on the same page.

-B2B salespeople can oftentimes find it challenging to add creativity and fun to their presentations.
+B2B salespeople can often find it challenging to add creativity and fun to their presentations.
 How can marketers liven up their B2B presentations and develop a sense of creativity throughout the creation of their presentations?

-• Involve the clients!
+- Involve the clients!
 You’d be amazed at how smart and creative they can be if you give them the chance.

 Check out IMPAX Communication for more info on Jeanne Tingo or to get in touch with us click here.